Robot Mowers - Frequently Asked Questions

 - The manufacturer will state the area the robot will cover.
 You can’t say that you have two 600 sq. m. lawns but you’ll use a 600 sq. m. mower and move it between the lawns every other day.
 You have 1200 sq. m. so you need to buy a mower that handles that…..sorry!
 Use our measure my lawn page to find out.

 - Each mower will say how many areas it can cover, our mowers cover between 2 and 8 areas (e.g. the L35 Deluxe)

 - The perimeter wire needs to enclose all the areas in a complete loop.
-Where the mower goes from one area to another, it needs a corridor to follow (all the Ambrogios need a 1m corridor).
+Where the mower goes from one area to another, it needs a corridor to follow (all the Ambrogios need a 1m corridor although in certain circumstances get away with 50cms).
 You need to be able to lay the perimeter wire along the corridor (i.e. not solid concrete) and the robot needs to be able to grip (i.e. not shingle).

-- The area I need to mow – you can use our Measure My Lawn page to measure or have a site survey (see Services)
+- The area you need to mow – you can use our Measure My Lawn page to measure or have a site survey.

-- How many areas I need to mow – Areas are connected lawns which the mower can move between (see Areas)
+- How many areas you need to mow – Areas are connected lawns which the mower can move between.

-- How much time do I want to be ‘robot free’ – e.g. if you only want your robot to mow overnight, you need to ensure that it will cover the area within the hours of darkness (see Robot Free Time)
+- How much time do you want to be ‘robot free’ – e.g. if you only want your robot to mow overnight, you need to ensure that it will cover the area within the hours of darkness.

-There are a number of ways to find a break.
+There are a number of ways to find a break, have a look at our article on wire breaks for more details.
 The most likely places for a break are joints in the wire…always use a good quality connector (we supply them with our kits – never join and tape them) – look at the joints first.